TuragaLab/flybody/README.md

    `flybody` can be installed in one of the three modes described next.
 Also, for installation in editable (developer) mode, use the commands as shown.
 For installation in regular, not editable, mode, drop the `-e` flag.

 2. **Core installation**: minimal installation for experimenting with the fly model in MuJoCo or prototyping task environments.
-ML dependencies such as [Tensorflow](https://github.com/tensorflow/tensorflow) and [Acme](https://github.com/google-deepmind/acme) are not included and policy rollouts and training are not automatically supported.
+ML dependencies such as [Tensorflow][tf] and [Acme][acme] are not included and policy rollouts and training are not automatically supported.
    ```bash
    pip install -e .
    ```